MHH-RCUG/Wochenende/README.md

 ## Installation

 We recommend using [Bioconda](https://bioconda.github.io/) for installation of the tools used by our pipeline.
+First install miniconda if you have not already done this.
+Use mamba instead of conda if you like faster installs (follow the mamba install instructions here https://github.com/mamba-org/mamba ) Required libs are listed in the file env.wochenende.minimal.yml

 1. Clone or download the repository to your local machine.